adobe/brackets/README.md

 the following events:

 * `"layout"` - triggered whenever the sidebar, editor, or preview panes are changed.
 It includes an `Object` that returns the same infor as the `getLayout()` getter: : `sidebarWidth`, `firstPaneWidth`, `secondPathWidth`
 * `"activeEditorChange"` - triggered whenever the editor changes from one file to another.
-It includs an `Object` with the current file's `fullPath` and `filename`.
+It includes an `Object` with the current file's `fullPath` and `filename`.
 * `"previewModeChange"` - triggered whenever the preview mode is changed.
 It includes an `Object` with the new `mode`
 * `"sidebarChange"` - triggered whenever the sidebar is hidden or shown.
 It includes an `Object` with a `visible` property set to `true` or `false`
 * `"themeChange"` - triggered whenever the theme changes.
 It inclues an `Object` with a `theme` property that indicates the new theme